Luidia australiae

 Luidia australiae, the southern sand star, is a species of starfish in the family Luidiidae.
 It is found in the Pacific Ocean around Australia and New Zealand.

 Description

 Luidia australiae has a variable number of long, slim, tapering arms but seven is the most common number.
 The central disc and the arms are a dull yellow colour, irregularly blotched with dark green or black.
 It can grow to 40 cm in diameter.

 Distribution and habitat

-Luidia australiae is native to the waters around southern Australia and New Zealand.
+Luidia australiae is native to the waters around southern Australia.
 It is found on reefs, in seagrass meadows, and semi-buried in sand at depths of up to 110 m.
 It is sometimes washed ashore after storms.
+It is not found in New Zealand, but is frequently confused with Luidia maculata, a species with 6-9 arms and often similar colouration that is found in northern New Zealand and on the east coast of Australia.

 Biology

 Luidia australiae is a carnivore and is often found half-buried in the sediment in seagrass beds where its colouring provides camouflage.
 It is likely to be an opportunist predator of macrofauna, and possibly also a scavenger.